Campeonato Argentino de Clubes de Básquet: History

 The competition was established in 1936, with the purpose of organizing a basketball competition for men's clubs.
 Until then, there was only a tournament where provincial sides took part, as a part of local leagues, such as the Torneo Metropolitano, for teams of Buenos Aires.

 The Campeonato Argentino was organised by the Argentine Basketball Confederation (CABB), with the first two editions being played on the YMCA's clay courts, in Buenos Aires.
 After four editions were held in Buenos Aires, the Campeonato Argentino was also played in Córdoba, Mendoza, Rosario, Tucumán, San Juan, Salta, and Jujuy.
 In 1939, the CA was held in Bahía Blanca (renamed "the capital of Argentine basketball"), with 15 teams taking part in it.

 The last edition of the competition was held in 1984, and was won by Deportivo San Andrés, a club from General San Martín Partido, after they defeated River Plate in the finals.

-Obras Sanitarias, Lanús, and San Lorenzo, are the only current LNB teams that won the CA championship at least once.
+Boca Juniors, Obras Sanitarias, Lanús, and San Lorenzo, are the only current LNB teams that won the CA championship at least once.